 We encourage students to keep an open mind and find out as much as they can before making their final choices.
 Before making your choices:

-- Read the information on each subject in the Options Booklet.
+- Read the information on each subject in the Pathways Booklet.

 - Watch the short films on our website in which each Curriculum Leader explains more about their subject.